 Under the U.S. Federal Food, Drug, and Cosmetic Act, medical devices are classified into one of three classes - Class I, Class II or Class III - depending on the degree of risk associated with each medical device and the extent of control needed to ensure safety and effectiveness.
 Our current medical products are expected to be categorized as either Class I (with respect to software) or Class II (with respect to hardware).
 Class I devices are those for which safety and effectiveness can be assured by adherence to a set of guidelines, which include compliance with the applicable portions of the FDA's Quality System Regulation, facility registration and product listing, reporting of adverse medical events, and appropriate, truthful and non-misleading labeling, advertising, and promotional materials.
 Class II devices require a 510(k) premarket submission to the US FDA.
 Equivalent agencies in other countries require similar submissions prior to the device being marketed.
+In order to obtain 510(k) clearance, we would be required to initiate independent lab testing, and submit independent lab results and the development process to the FDA.
+The review process is typically 90+ days.

 We also need to establish a suitable and effective quality management system, which establishes controlled processes for our product design, manufacturing, and distribution.
 We plan to do this in compliance with the internationally recognized standard ISO 13485:2013 Medical Devices - Quality Management Systems - Requirements for Regulatory Purposes.
 Following the introduction of a product, the FDA and foreign agencies engage in periodic reviews of our quality systems, as well as product performance and advertising and promotional materials.
 These regulatory controls, as well as any changes in FDA policies, can affect the time and cost associated with the development, introduction and continued availability of new products.
-Where possible, we anticipate these factors in our product development processes..
+Where possible, we anticipate these factors in our product development processes.
 These agencies possess the authority to take various administrative and legal actions against us, such as product recalls, product seizures and other civil and criminal sanctions.